Brazil Mato Grosso do Sul

 This pair of Jumbo Headstander (Megaleporinus obtusidens) was grassing algae of the Stargrass (Heteranthera zosterifolia).

-This male Two Spotted Pike Cichlid (Crenicichla lepidota) is in full breeding colors.
+This male Two Spotted Pike Cichlid Saxatilia lepidota (Formerly Crenicichla lepidota) is in full breeding colors.
 He is around 15 cm TL and he was trying to chase the other male away (His reflection in the camera lense).

 The Nose Scrapetooth (Parodon nasus) was difficult for me to photograph.
 This species is fast and seem to prefer the fast flowing waters around waterfalls.
 Often shoaling with other closely related species.